deniseosoria/FullstackCapstone/README.md

-# Eventify
+# Evently

-**Eventify** is a full-stack event planning web application where users can create, browse, favorite, and book unique events.
+**Evently** is a full-stack event planning web application where users can create, browse, favorite, and book unique events.
 Inspired by **Airbnb Experiences** for its design and **Eventbrite** for functionality, Eventify helps people find exciting events and experiences in different cities.

 ## Features